 The ability to present rare, life-threatening cases repetitively and "on demand" is the great strength of simulation.
 From a centralized control room, instructors provide stimuli to recreate complex medical scenarios while observing trainees responses as they care for their "patients"—specially engineered, high-fidelity mannequins.
 Actual scenarios from NorthShore hospitals, EKGs, radiographic imaging and de-identified images or videos augment the realism of the cases.

-NorthShore is a teaching affiliate of the University of Chicago Pritzker School of Medicine, and NCSI is a key element in the education of medical residents from the institution.
-Every fourth-year student trains at NCSI on their Emergency Medicine core rotation.
+NorthShore is a teaching affiliate of the University of Chicago Pritzker School of Medicine, and GCSI is a key element in the education of medical residents from the institution.
+Every fourth-year student trains at GCSI on their Emergency Medicine core rotation.